bryanhan77/cs50-final-project/README.md

 helpers.py
 We retain the apology, login_required, and usd functions from Finance and add our own cc_validate and decode. cc_validate of course comes from Pset 1 (credit).
 The decode function takes in an array of dictionaries, and updates each of the files in the dictionary with a decoded version of that file.
 See https://stackoverflow.com/questions/3470546/how-do-you-decode-base64-data-in-python for more information on decoding base64.

+requirements.txt
+This file simply prescribes the packages on which this app will depend.

+static/
+Inside static lives styles.css which helps with formatting/layout design in html.
+You will also the harvard logo (favicon.ico) which is displayed in the tab when the app is run.
+See header of test.html for implementation.

 ---

 We talk about the design of html in DESIGN.md.